Arthur Butz

 Arthur R. Butz (born 1933) is an associate professor of electrical engineering at Northwestern University and a Holocaust denier, best known as the author of the pseudohistorical book The Hoax of the Twentieth Century.
 He achieved tenure in 1974 and currently teaches classes in control system theory and digital signal processing.

 Education and career

 Born in 1933, Butz attended the Massachusetts Institute of Technology, from which he received both his Bachelor of Science and, in 1956, his Master of Science degrees.
 In 1965, he received his PhD from the University of Minnesota.
-His doctoral dissertation considered a problem in control engineering.
+His 111-page doctoral dissertation, "Perceptron type learning algorithms in non-separable situations," considered a problem in control engineering - an abridged version was published as an article two years later in Journal of Mathematical Analysis and Applications.

 Publications

 Butz invented the algorithm which bears his name and was published in 1969.
 It provided a means for computing Hilbert's space-filling curve.
 This algorithm greatly advanced certain computer search techniques and has several other applications.
 It is used to this day.
 Butz is the author of numerous technical papers.